OpenAI President Greg Brockman wanted a billion dollars — now his stake is worth $30 billion

 In one line of questioning, Molo sought to show the jury that Brockman’s desire to be a billionaire outweighed his desire to serve humanity.
 Some cringeworthy moments ensued in the courtroom as Molo read some passages back to Brockman from his personal journal.

-In an August 21, 2018 journal entry, Brockman contemplated what he described in his testimony as “a fork in the road.”
+In an August 21, 2018, journal entry, Brockman contemplated what he described in his testimony as “a fork in the road.”
 Should they let Musk take charge and cede total control of OpenAI to him?
 Or should they move ahead with plans to raise capital as a for-profit?

 “This is the only chance we have to get out from Elon.
-Is he the "glorious leader" that I would pick?
+Is he the ‘glorious leader’ that I would pick?
 We truly have a chance to make this happen.
-Financially, what will take me to $1B?,” wrote Brockman.
+Financially, what will take me to $1B?” wrote Brockman.

-Molo pressed Brockman — if he was so dedicated to the altruism of serving humanity, why hasn't he donated the extra $29 billion of his wealth to OpenIA’s non-profit arm after achieving that first billion that he pined for?
+Molo pressed Brockman — if he was so dedicated to the altruism of serving humanity, why hasn’t he donated the extra $29 billion of his wealth to OpenAI’s nonprofit arm after achieving that first billion that he pined for?
 Brockman waffled a bit before saying that he asked Altman how he should go about donating his money, but that he said he would get back to him.

 During this line of questioning, I glanced over to Altman to see his reaction — he was pulling his blazer up over part of his face.